Melfelf/Melfelf.github.io/content/it-pro/AVD Custom Image creation.md

 1. **Image Configuration Setup:**
-   - Implementation of environment-specific configuration files
+   - Implementation of environment-specific configuration files Configuration files control which software should be installed in each image.
+These configuration files can also be used for additional specific configurations.
+   The configuration files are selected and applied based on the image template names.
-   - Setting of registry keys for client identification
+   - Setting of registry keys for client identification Identification parameters such as environment, stage, build date, template name and other details are stored as registry keys.

-   - Configuration of environment-specific settings
+   - Configuration of environment-specific settings Settings can be configured individually depending on the stage or environment.
+The identification is done using the registry keys mentioned above.

 2. **Software Management:**
    - Automated software package download